 Find out how long it takes to process PSR cases.

-After your application has been submitted: get next steps
+After you have submitted your application: get next steps

 Once you and your sponsor have completed the application forms, your sponsor will send them to the correct office in Canada.
 We will review the sponsorship portion to make sure that your sponsor meets the criteria to support you.